John Herzfeld: 15 Minutes

 Herzfeld also wrote and directed the 2001 feature 15 Minutes pairing Robert De Niro and Edward Burns.
 Herzfeld wrote at the time that he intended the film as a study of the country's fascination with celebrity—thus the title's reference to Andy Warhol's famous quote about "15 minutes of fame."
-The film received a mixed review from the Los Angeles Times which noted:"Like many ambitious, provocative films, '15 Minutes' is a bit of a mess.
+The film received a mixed review from the Los Angeles Times, which noted:"Like many ambitious, provocative films, 15 Minutes is a bit of a mess.
 Both audacious and unwieldy, exciting and excessive, this dark thriller is too long, too violent and not always convincing.
 But at the same time, there's no denying that it's onto something, that its savage indictment of the nexus involving media, crime and a voracious public is a cinematic statement difficult to ignore."

 Later works

 From 2004 to 2006, Herzfeld returned to television, writing and directing multiple episodes of the Rob Lowe series, Dr. Vegas.

 In 2007, Herzfeld directed the crime thriller The Death and Life of Bobby Z starring Paul Walker and Laurence Fishburne.
 Walker plays a prisoner offered a deal by the DEA in which he can win his freedom by impersonating a legendary drug dealer as part of a prisoner exchange.

 In 2008, he wrote and directed the made-for-television feature SIS, about the Special Investigation Squad, an elite secret police force that hunts down criminals on the streets of Los Angeles.

-In 2009, Herzfeld directed the 90-minute documentary "Inferno: The Making Of The Expendables" for his friend Sylvester Stallone.
-The two first worked together in 1969 on a low-budget self-produced film called Horses, later again on Cobra, where Herzfeld plays a goon that Stallone's character sets on fire during the film's climax.
-Herzfeld also directed Stallone in his 2014 film Reach Me.
+In 2009, Herzfeld directed the 90-minute documentary Inferno: The Making Of The Expendables for his friend Sylvester Stallone.
+The two first worked together in 1969 on a low-budget self-produced film called Horses, and later again on Cobra, where Herzfeld plays a goon that Stallone's character sets on fire during the film's climax.
+Herzfeld also directed Stallone in his 2014 film, which was produced by Seraphim Films Productions, his wife, Rebekah Chaney's company.
+Chaney applied for the CA Tax credit in 2011 and received the funding in 2012, with only 90 days allotted for pre-production or the credit would be awarded to another production.
+Chaney and Herzfeld started the process together before any cast members were assigned.
+Chaney is the original first producer of the film Reach Me.